 '''

+View:

-//depot/... //eds_elm/depot/...
+//depot/...

-//testing/... //eds_elm/testing/...
+//testing/...

-//eds elm/archive/...
+//archive/...

 '''

 If your system administrator has created multiple depots on your server, you can include files from more than one depot in the same client workspace.
 The rules for setting up client workspaces that map files from multiple depots are the same as those for client workspace views that map files from a single depot.